Bloody Books Review - Dr Dhrolins Dictionary Of Dinosaurs

 Before we begin this review, I have to announce a few things in the interest of clarity.

 I've known Michael O'Sullivan for many many years and class him as a very good personal friend (though if he asks, please repeat the worst insults you've ever heard to his face).
-So please be aware that a) I try to handle this article in the same way I always do and b) I will have to get some kicks and insults in alongside the niceties to balance it all out.
-Also he once was beaten in snake knowledge by my wife.
+I will do my very best to stay professional and keep in mind the review over all else.

 This book does exactly what it sets out to do, and does it wonderfully.
 It may be something of a niche product, but in all honesty I do feel this is one of the best 5th Ed books I've seen.
 It's a delight to read, and the ability to have everything from a Dimetrodon** to an elemental Spinosaurus (honestly, my favourite part of the book.
 The Water Elemental Spinosaurus is breathtaking) to Dino-people in a Dino-town just living their Dino-lives is a wonder.
 There's a lot of knowledge the book has to impart as well, filled with citations and and historical theory from the professional perspectives that elevates it way above a lot of the D&D fare.
 However, there are times when things fall out of balance within the new rules and material, so a careful bit of DMing may be in order***

-A lovely book and very recommended.
+A lovely book and very recommended, and can be picked up RIGHT HERE

 This picture caused my son to have uncontrollable fits of laughter